raitraidma/pgtest/README.md

 [![Build Status](https://travis-ci.org/raitraidma/pgtest.svg?branch=master)](https://travis-ci.org/raitraidma/pgtest)

 # PgTest
-Testing in PostgreSQL.
-Tested with PostgreSQL 9.4.
+Testing in PostgreSQL for versions 9.4, 9.5 and 9.6.

 ## Installation
 Create database and execute `pgtest.sql`.
 This will create pgtest schema with functions that are used for testing.